 In our opinion, the Kindle Oasis is still competitive, even if the Aura H2O 2nd edition is cheaper with a similar screen size, and the PocketBook Inkpad 3 is much more versatile with its 8 inch screen.

-The main strong point of the Oasis is the system that Kindle uses.
+The strong points of the Oasis is the system that Kindle uses, as well as it’s worldwide availability.
 Amazon’s operating system, unlike the one of the Inkpads and Kobos, clearly has the advantage on certain points, notably when it comes to fluidity and footnotes.
 While it may be annoying to have to convert some ebooks into a different format to be able to read them on a Kindle, you must remember that, outside of Kepub formats, Kobo readers mess with the foot notes: this could be an issue for you if you’re a student or a researcher.
 Therefore, the theoretical advantage of not having to worry about converting files on a Kobo is gone unfortunately… Meanwhile, the PDF reader, which is quite nice here and works well with the default software and the 7-inch screen, make for a great e-reader for students and academics.
 Clearly, the Pocketbook Inkpad 3 can do one better here: it’s easier to install Koreader on the device, and the larger 8-inch screen makes reading PDF documents much more enjoyable.
 But thanks to its smaller format and solid build, the Kindle Oasis is easy to take with you and can certainly read most PDFs without trouble; and compared to Kindle’s interface, the PocketBook Inkpad 3 seems less polished, more “primitive”, that being said, both are excellent e-readers!
 If your goal is to find the best ereader to read PDF documents, the Oasis is probably not the best ereader available, but if you want to read books downloaded from Amazon’s huge library, while still being able to open files in other formats from time to time, the Kindle Oasis probably the best ereader the tech giant has to offer.